 Cherry Hill Chapter Operating Manual

-If approved by majority vote at a membership meeting of the Cherry Hill Chapter (subject to notification and quorum requirements in accordance with Chapter bylaws), this document will become part of the Chapter operating manual.
+If approved by majority vote at a membership meeting of the Cherry Hill Chapter of the Barbershop Harmony Society (subject to notification and quorum requirements in accordance with Chapter bylaws), this document immediately becomes part of the Chapter operating manual.

 1. Terms used in this document